wrench-project/wrench/doc/service_guide_101/htcondor.md

 The set of compute services may represent any computing instance natively provided by WRENCH (e.g., bare-metal servers, cloud platforms, batch-scheduled clusters, etc.) or additional services derived from the `wrench::ComputeService` base class.
-The example below shows how to create an instance of an HTCondor service with a pool of resources containing a [Bare-metal](@ref guide-baremetal) server:
+The example below creates an instance of an HTCondor service with a pool of resources containing a [Bare-metal](@ref guide-baremetal) server:

 ~~~~~~~~~~~~~{.cpp}